thedevdojo/wave-website/content/docs/features/roles-permissions.md

 # Roles and Permissions

-Wave utilizes the popular <a href="https://github.com/spatie/laravel-permission" target="_blank" class="underline">Spatie Permissions Package</a> to handle the **Roles** and **Permissions** functionality.
-You may refer to <a href="https://spatie.be/docs/laravel-permission" target="_blank" class="underline">this documentation</a> to learn how roles/permissions work in more depth.
+Roles and Permissions allow you to manage who can access different parts of your web application.

 ## Roles

-By default Wave ships with five default roles.
-These roles include:
+Roles are labels or titles that you give to users in your web application to define what they can or cannot do.
+By default, Wave ships with five roles:

 1. **Admin** - This is the role you will have as the developer and administrator.
 2. **Registerd** - This is the default role for a newly registered user